Skip to main content

 • Erosion of limits: When a single set of annual insurance limits applies to multiple projects, claims on one project can erode the overall coverage available for other projects.
 If several claims arise, or if it takes longer for a claim to develop, coverage limits may be exhausted or significantly eroded.

-• Standardization of coverage: When contractors and/or consultants form joint ventures to pool resources and expertise on large projects, the parties may have differing levels of professional indemnity (PI) coverage, excesses, and limits.
+• Standardisation of coverage: When contractors and/or consultants form joint ventures to pool resources and expertise on large projects, the parties may have differing levels of professional indemnity (PI) coverage, excesses, and limits.
 If joint venture members rely solely on their separate annual policies, each member would have to seek indemnity from its insurers in the event of a claim.

 • Contract default risk: A contractor or design professional could default on their contractual obligation to maintain insurance coverage if they breach a policy term or condition, or if their insurer becomes insolvent during the term of the policy.